rofl0r/ellcc/llvm/docs/LangRef.rst

 LLVM allows an explicit section to be specified for globals.
 If the target supports it, it will emit globals to the section specified.

+By default, global initializers are optimized by assuming that global variables defined within the module are not modified from their initial values before the start of the global initializer.
+This is true even for variables potentially accessible from outside the module, including those with external linkage or appearing in ``@llvm.used``.
+This assumption may be suppressed by marking the variable with ``externally_initialized``.

 An explicit alignment may be specified for a global, which must be a power of 2.
 If not present, or if the alignment is set to zero, the